sohaas/MLinPractice/Documentation.md

 - positive sentiment: compound score >= 0.05
 - neutral sentiment: (compound score > -0.05) and (compound score < 0.05)
 - negative sentiment: compound score <= -0.05
+We decided against using the compound score as it is and categorizing the data instead to ensure a better comparibility.

 ### Results